miklos1125/javapad/README.md

 A simple text editor.
 You can load, save and edit java files, compile and run them.

-This is an experimenting project, ti will be always under construction...
+This is an experimenting project, it will be always under construction...

 Next stages:
 1. to have a proper console